Pole-skipping with finite-coupling corrections: More on the universality

 where $4\pi T r_* \sim \ln(r-1)$.
 Thus, the near-horizon behavior \eqref{eq:near_horizon} follows from the following assumptions: \begin{enumerate} \item The background is static. \item There exists a master field $\phi$ and its field equation takes the form \eqref{eq:schrodinger}. \item $V\sim (r-1)$ as $r\to1$~. \item $G(1)$ is constant. \end{enumerate}

 We are unaware of any general theorem, but not all systems satisfy these assumptions.
 As an example, consider the Maxwell vector mode with $\gamma=-1/4$.
-In this case, the effective potential behaves as $V\sim\text{(constant)}$ \cite{Myers:2010pk} which violates the above assumption.
+The effective potential is given in Eqs.~(5.11)-(5.13) of Ref.~\cite{Myers:2010pk}.
+When $\gamma=-1/4$, $V\sim\text{(constant)}$ which violates the above assumption.
 In the EF coordinates, the field equation does not take the same form as \eq{eom}.
 One can see this from \eq{eom_Weyl}.
 However, $\gamma=-1/4$ is outside the bound \eqref{eq:bound_Weyl}.
 Thus, a generic bulk system does not satisfy the universality.
 One may need to impose some additional inputs such as the causality of the dual theory.